CivicActions/ssp-toolkit/docs/controls/IA.md

 ##### CivicActions

 CivicActions has developed, documented and disseminated to personnel an identification and authentication policy that addresses purpose, scope, roles, responsibilities, management commitment, coordination among organizational entities, and compliance; and procedures to facilitate the implementation of the policy and associated controls.
 This information is maintained by the CivicActions Identification and Authentication (IA) Policy.
-This document can be found in the CivicActions Github repository at <https://github.com/CivicActions/compliance-docs>.
+This document can be found in the CivicActions GitHub repository at <https://github.com/CivicActions/compliance-docs>.

 ### IA-2: Identification And Authentication (Organizational Users)